-The Declined Coverage Form - An insurance agency's most important sales and retention tool!
+An insurance agency's most important sales and retention tool for current customers.

-By Billy R. Williams, Ph.D., President, Williams Family Investment Group and Inspire a Nation Business Mentoring Svc.
+By Billy R. Williams - President Williams Family Investment Group and Inspire a Nation Business Mentoring Svc.

-To be completely transparent, even a poorly crafted Declined Coverage Form will yield some pretty good results for an insurance agency.
+To be completely transparent, even a poorly crafted Declined Coverage Form will yield some surprisingly good insurance agency results.

 The evolution of the Inspire a Nation Business Mentoring Declined Coverage Form

-While 10 - 15% of customers would complete the form, that still left up to 90% that didn't.
-Of course, this was before everything went mobile so I was sending a DocuSign link by email that people would open on their desktop computer.
+2. While 10 - 15% of customers would complete the form, that still left up to 90% that didn't.
+Of course, before everything went mobile, I was sending a DocuSign link by email that people would open on their desktop computer.

-In 2008 I sold my Allstate agency and partnered with a small independent agency.
-That agency was using a variety of declined coverage forms for products such as Flood, Jewelry Coverage, Inland Marine, Loss of Income, etc.
+3. In 2008, I sold my Allstate agency and partnered with a small independent agency.
+That agency used various declined coverage forms for products such as Flood, Jewelry Coverage, Inland Marine, Loss of Income, etc.

-In 2010 I created the Declined Coverage Form that the partner agencies of the Williams Family Investment Group use today, By reducing it to one page and allowing the sales team, account managers, and retention team to list multiple items on one form, it made it more efficient for the agency and easier for the customer to understand.
+6. In 2010, I created the Declined Coverage Form that the Williams Family Investment Group partner agencies use today.
+Reducing it to one page and allowing the sales team, account managers, and retention team to list multiple items on one form made it more efficient for the agency and more comfortable for the customer to understand.

 We see the best response when we send the form:

-● When conducting a reported claim follow up call
+• When working a reported claim follow up call

 In summary, the Declined Coverage Form is a multi-faceted document that should be used to not only cover the agency's butt but to drive new premium, drive cross-sells and up-sells, increase retention, and show the agency's expertise as an insurance advisor.